nats-io/nats-architecture-and-design/adr/ADR-53.md

 The `kv.Create` method ensures a key only gets created if it doesn't already exist.
 If the key was previously deleted or purged, the client can also handle these conditions.
-However, because the `kv.Create` is responded to by the stream leader and the `kv.Get` it does internally could be answered by an outdated follower, the subsequent internal `kv.Update` call could then fail.
+However, because the `kv.Create` is responded to by the stream leader and the `kv.Get` it does internally could be answered by an outdated follower with a stale read, the subsequent internal `kv.Update` call could then fail.

 When the client receives the following error: `wrong last sequence: 5`, it should recognize this and extract the sequence from the error message.
-The error format is `wrong last sequence: {seq}`, and the sequence is that of the revision it needs to pass in the `kv.Update` call.
+The error format is `wrong last sequence: {seq}`, and the sequence is that of the revision it needs to pass in the `kv.Get` call.
+This ensures the intermediate `kv.Get` call does not return stale reads.

-This removes the need for the intermediate `kv.Get` call that could return stale reads, and ensures the `kv.Update` has the required "monotonic read" property.
+Do note that there are two similar errors, one with the sequence (`wrong last sequence: {seq}`) and one without a sequence (`wrong last sequence`).
+The client should handle this optional sequence, and use the provided sequence in the `kv.Get` if returned.

 ### Object Store